 All three of the main characters from the original Twilight Syndrome duology (Tansaku-hen & Kyuumei-hen, respectively search chapter and investigation chapter), Yukari Hasegawa, Chisato Itsushima and Mika Kishi return in Moonlight Syndrome.
 The three games actually flow into one another as a continuous narrative.

-(That is to say that the ending of Search leads into Investigation, and the ending of Investigation leads into Moonlight Syndrome.
-They all take place within the town of Hinashiro.)
+(That is to say that the ending of Search leads into Investigation, and the ending of Investigation leads into Moonlight Syndrome.)

 All three of the main characters are killed through the course of the game.
 (Mika is taken by Mithra; Yukari and Chisato are both killed trying to get her back.)